John-Abbott-College/6A6-Notes/labs/lab1.md

----
-layout: post
-title: "Lab 1 - Social Media Layouts"
+# Lab 1 - Social Media Layouts
-permalink: /labs/lab1
-categories: labs

----

 This lab will help you get familiar with the various MAUI layouts and controls.